 Karate is arguably the first martial art beside Judo to use a variation of Kano’s uniform.
 The founder of Shotokan Karate, Funakoshi Gichin, is said to have been given a judogi by Kano when Funakoshi visited Japan for a demonstration in 1922.

-By the 1930’s the judogi had become synonymous with martial arts.
+The standard previously set by Judo was to become the national standard for all martial arts in Japan.
+This enforced by the DNBK ensured that by the 1930’s the judogi had become synonymous with all martial arts.
 Improved production methods meant that not only could judogi uniforms be mass produced, but any and all variations could be too.
 This most likely had the snowballing effect of making the uniforms more available and practical for other later martial arts to adopt as well.

 We would like to thank author and director of the US Embassy Judo Club (Tokyo), Lance Gatling for taking the to time review this article and giving us constructive feedback.